GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 5/26/2020 | v1.1 | Added returnFHOrgKey parameter in the request for Get list of Opportunities API so that the request provides internal FH Org key if required
 6/8/2020 | v1.11 | Added returnFHOrgKey parameter in the request for Get Opportunity by Opportunity ID API so that the request provides internal FH Org key if required
 7/3/2020 | v1.12 | Updated v2 endpoints for Get List and Get Opportunity by ID APIs to add FH codes and updated response samples
+7/17/2020 | v1.13 | Updated Create Attachment JSON and Update Attachment JSON and Error Message section to reflect correct validation for secure package

 <p><small><a href="#">Back to top</a></small></p>